luca-heitmann/website/content/library/technical-notes/self-hosting-with-rpi/1-iac-basics.md

 > [!TIP]
 > You need to change the subdomain name and the port in the labels.

+## Refactoring

+The final codebase should look like this: https://codeberg.org/luca-heitmann/homelab-playground

 Once everything is working, push your changes to the Git repository: